nozhdelov/ViewComponent/docs.md

 ###<a name="methodRerender"></a>rerender
 The rerender method is used for updating the component's content.
 When some state changes inside the component the rerender method can be called to update the DOM.
+Rerender internaly calls render to get the current representation of the component.

      `
      var MyComponent = ViewComponent.register('MyComponent, {